-A Memorandum of Agreement (MOA) has been prepared and executed by FHWA and DDOT in consultation with NPS, DC SHPO, and other consulting parties to resolve and mitigate the adverse effects to historic properties in accordance with Section 106 of the NHPA.
-Mitigation for potential construction impacts to historic and archaeological sites are addressed in the stipulations contained in the executed Section 106 MOA (Appendix O).
-These stipulations include:
+A Memorandum of Agreement (MOA) has been prepared and executed by FHWA and DDOT in consultation with consulting parties to resolve and mitigate the adverse effects to historic properties in accordance with Section 106 of the NHPA.
+Mitigation for potential construction impacts to historic and archaeological sites are addressed in the stipulations contained in the MOA.
+These draft stipulations include:

-- Documentation of contributing elements of the Rock Creek Park Historic District (RCPHD) and the stone walls at the Gatehouse at La Villa Firenze. - Replacement and/or repair of RCPHD stone retaining walls and stone headwalls, Soapstone Creek Culvert, and the retaining walls at the Gatehouse at La Villa Firenze using architecturally compatible styles with reuse of existing stone or similar materials. - Careful removal and subsequent re-setting of RCPHD stone boundary markers. - Ongoing project review to ensure architectural compatibility of replacement or repair of stone features. - Construction contract requirements for a masonry contractor with demonstrated historic preservation expertise - Inadvertent discovery procedures for unanticipated archaeological resources.
+- Documentation of contributing elements of the Rock Creek Park Historic District (RCPHD) and the stone walls at the Gatehouse at La Villa Firenze. - Replacement and/or repair of RCPHD stone retaining walls and stone headwalls, Soapstone Creek Culvert, and the retaining walls at the Gatehouse at La Villa Firenze using architecturally compatible styles with reuse of existing stone or similar materials. - Careful removal and subsequent re-setting of RCPHD stone boundary markers. - Ongoing project review to ensure architectural compatibility of replacement or repair of stone features. - Construction contract requirements for a masonry contractor with demonstrated historic preservation expertise. - Inadvertent discovery procedures for unanticipated archaeological resources.